garysweaver/factory_girl_test_monitor/README.md

 This may be very helpful if you are getting "SystemStackError:   stack level too deep" errors caused by factory_girl factories.
 Those are not always trivial to track down without having more info about strategy invocations.

+Depending on your reporter, etc. might look something like this in your test output:

+    FactoryGirlTestMonitor.strategy_invocation_max of 199 was exceeded: {:customer=>{:create=>1}, :contact=>{:create=>1}, :project=>{:create=>216}}
+    ...
+      SystemStackError:   stack level too deep
+      /path/to/activesupport.../lib/active_support/notifications/instrumenter.rb:23

+There you can see that the project factory is involved in 216 creates, which was more in this case than the intended number.

 ### Setup

 In your ActiveRecord/Rails 3.1+ project, add this to your Gemfile in your test group: